How to Add New Custom Hotkeys to Windows 10

 You can also create shutdown, logoff, and reboot hotkeys in Windows 10 without using third-party packages.

 - Create a Desktop shortcut for the desired function.
 To do this, right-click the Desktop and then select New > Shortcut.
-This function will open the window shown below:

 - In the Type the location of the item: box, type “shutdown.exe -s -t 00” to set up a shortcut that shuts down Windows 10.
-Input “shutdown -r -t 00” for a shortcut that restarts Windows 10.
+Type “shutdown -r -t 00” for a shortcut that restarts Windows 10.
 Type “shutdown.exe –L” to sign out of Windows 10.

 - Press Next and type a suitable title for the shortcut.
 For example, you can name the shortcut “shutdown” if the shortcut shuts down Windows.